capitalch/trace/tracking.md

 a4: 297 X 210 MM = 3508 X 2480 px

-set search_path to demounit1;
-with cte1 as (
-	select (CASE WHEN "dc" = 'D' then "amount" else -"amount" end) "amount" from "AccOpBal"
-			where "branchId" = 1
-				and "finYearId" = 2021
-				and "accId" = 118
-),
-cte2 as (
-	select "tranDate", SUM(CASE WHEN "dc" = 'D' then "amount" else 0 end) as "debits", SUM(CASE WHEN "dc" = 'C' then "amount" else 0 end) as "credits" from "TranH" h
-			join "TranD" d
-				on h."id" = d."tranHeaderId"
-		where "branchId" = 1
-				and "finYearId" = 2021
-				and "accId" = 118
-		GROUP BY "tranDate"
-			ORDER BY "tranDate"

-),
-cte3 as (
-	select "tranDate", "debits", "credits",
-		SUM("debits" - "credits") OVER (ROWS BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW) "clos" from cte2
-),
-cte4 as (
-	select "tranDate", LAG("clos", 1, '0') OVER (ORDER by "tranDate") "open", "debits", "credits", "clos"
-			from cte3
-),
-cte5 as (
-	select "tranDate", "open" + (select "amount" from cte1) "opening", "debits", "credits",
-	"clos" +  (select "amount" from cte1) "closing" from cte4 c
-)

-select * from cte5 order by "tranDate" DESC

 ## Awe some react components libraries
 1. https://github.com/brillout/awesome-react-components
 2. Followed https://medium.com/@devesu/how-to-build-a-react-based-electron-app-d0f27413f17f